ERobsham/1brc-go/README.md

 After a little research to understand this confounding result, it turns out mmapping large data can end up halting go routines without the go runtime knowing / being able to swap over to other go routines that are available to work.
 So while using mmapping in languages that use OS threads is probably a good choice, here, its just straight up bad.

+# Round three - split parser

+Next up, where I still wanted to get some more speed and didn't want to use `bufio` or mmaped files, I decided to just keep with the concurrent reads I had already implemented for the mmapped parsing, but use `File.ReadAt()` passing it in a slice from an array I preallocated for each 'chunk reader'.

+`33.02 real       228.49 user         9.11 sys`

+Okay, this time we're actually getting somewhere!
+The 100m test file was being parsed in a few seconds, so I ran a few iterations testing out different sizes of the preallocated buffer, and turns out ~ `1<<24` (ie ~16.7m bytes) was the sweet spot where syscalls for reading the file were minimized.

+Now looking at the latest profile I can see a couple major contenders for the next bit of optimizations:
+ * `runtime mapaccess2_faststr()` @ ~30% cpu time
+ * `runtime slicebytetostring()` @ ~ 25% cpu time (of which ~20% is `runtime mallocgc()` overhead)

+I had a feeling gc was going to come around to bite us, but I almost find it more interesting how much overhead the hashmap is actually causing at almost 30% of total runtime.

+Luckily, I think if we can work around the string conversion, we might also get faster map access 'for free'.